top of page

 The verb 'erase' has its roots in the Latin word 'erasus,' which is the past participle of 'erasere,' meaning 'to scrape out' or 'to scratch out.'
 This Latin term traces its origin to 'ex,' denoting 'out,' and 'radere,' meaning 'to scrape' or 'to scratch.'
 Therefore, the etymology of 'erase' conveys the idea of removing something by scraping it out or eliminating it completely.
 When we use the word 'erase' in modern contexts, we are referring to the action of removing, deleting, or eliminating marks, traces, or information from a surface, object, or record, aligning with its historical association with scraping or scratching out.

-Quiz: Find the meaning of erase
+Quiz: Find the meaning of the verb erase:

 Try Again!